-Before starting a journey, read the section "Safety information for the operator" and check:
+Before driving off, read the section "Safety information for the operator" and check:

-- that the permissible weight is not exceeded. - that the supply lines are connected correctly. - the lighting system for damage, function and cleanliness. - the warning signs and yellow reflectors must be clean and undamaged. - the for visible damage - the tractor parking brake must be released completely.
+- that the permissible weight is not exceeded. - that the supply lines are connected correctly. - the lighting system for damage, function and cleanliness. - the warning signs and yellow reflectors must be clean and undamaged. - the hydraulic system for visible damage. - the tractor parking brake must be released completely.